unoplatform/workshops/simple-calc/modules/Import-UI-from-Figma/Intro.md

 ## Exporting the UI

-1. In the left-side navigation bar, locate the Simple Calculator UI design by selecting the "Calculator" page, and within the layers, choose either the "Dark" or "Light" version.
+1. In the left-side navigation bar, locate the Simple Calculator UI design by selecting the *Calculator* page, and within the layers, choose either the *Dark* or *Light* version.

 ![Select Figma Design](../../art/figma-select-design.png)